TOAST-DOCS/Contact-Center/zh/online-contact-guide-global-management.md

 The **① Versions of CTI** which is able to choose are as follows:
 - IPCC (Private): Private service.
 Please **consult with us beforehand** from Online Contact help center if use is wanted.([Online Contact Help Center Shortcut](https://nhn-contact.oc.toast.com/oc/hc/))
-- Mobile Contact: Can choose after **Mobile Contact is activated** in Toast Console.
+- Mobile Contact: Can choose after **Mobile Contact is activated** in NHN Cloud Console.

 After choosing the version of CTI, please input **service name** which you received from IPCC or Mobile Contact administrator in the **② Tenant Name** input box.